 Emerald mines (incl.
-Gebel Zabara; Wadi Abu Rusheid; Wadi Gimal; Wadi Sikait; Wadi Umm Debaa; Wadi Umm Kabu), Sikait-Zabara region, Eastern Desert, Red Sea, Egypt
+Gebel Zabara; Wadi Abu Rusheid; Wadi Gimal; Wadi Sikait; Wadi Umm Debaa; Wadi Umm Kabu), Sikait-Zabara region, Red Sea Governorate, Egypt

 Ancient emerald mines (2000 B.C. - 1200 A.D.).
 Rediscovered 1818.
 Egypt was the source of almost all emerald in ancient times.

 The area is underlain by quartz-micaceous, hornblende, biotite, and talc schists, crumpled into complex folds and squeezed between a massif of the late Gattar gneissic granites and serpentinites.
 Emerald